Refugee Stats

 B. Worldwide Eritrean Refugee Population and Protection.[8]

-• In 2022, 37,357 Eritreans fled the country and applied for asylum elsewhere, amounting to 1% of Eritrea’s population.
-The most common destinations were Sudan, Egypt and Libya.
+• In 2023, 71,571 Eritreans fled the country and applied for asylum elsewhere, amounting to 1.9% of Eritrea’s population.
+The most common destinations were Sudan, Uganda and Egypt.
 World Data.[12]
-UNHCR.[13]

 D. Other Numbers.

-• 6 – The number of regional countries with which Eritrea has clashed militarily or in which it has interfered militarily under the current regime: Ethiopia (twice), Somalia, Djibouti, Sudan, Yemen (twice) and Democratic Republic of Congo.
-Martin Plaut.[29]
+• 6 – The number of regional countries with which Eritrea has clashed militarily or in which it has interfered militarily under the current regime: Ethiopia, Somalia, Djibouti, Sudan, Yemen (twice) and Democratic Republic of Congo, to 2017.
+Martin Plaut.[28]
+Plus Ethiopia again in 2000 to the present, and Sudan again in 2023 to the present.

-• 1 – The number of African countries in the United Nations General Assembly – solely Eritrea – which, on March 2, 2022, voted against a resolution condemning Russia’s invasion of Ukraine.
-(The others voting against were Russia, Belarus, North Korea and Syria.)[30]
+• 1 –The number of African countries in the United Nations General Assembly – solely Eritrea – which, on March 2, 2022, voted against a resolution condemning Russia’s invasion of Ukraine.
+(The others voting against were Russia, Belarus, North Korea and Syria.)
+Brookings Institution.[29]

 Click here to access this data in .pdf form.